DefinetlyNotAI/Logicytics/README.md

 # Logicytics: System Data Harvester

-Welcome to **Logicytics**, a powerful tool designed to harvest and collect a wide range of windows system data for forensics.
+Welcome to **Logicytics** (Spelled Loj-ee-cit-iks), a powerful tool designed to harvest and collect a wide range of windows system data for forensics.
 This guide will help you get started with using DataVoyager effectively.

 ## Prerequisites